textpattern/textpattern.github.io/tags/php.md

 ### Equivalent programmatic names

-All Textpattern tags have equivalent programmatic names which are _exactly_ the same as the tag names.
-For example, @<txp:recent_articles />@ is @recent_articles()@.
+All Textpattern tags have equivalent programmatic names which are __exactly__ the same as the tag names.
+For example, `<txp:recent_articles />` is `recent_articles()`.

 ### Arrays must be passed to all functions

 You must pass an array to all tag functions, even if there are no attributes to set.
-For tags that require no attributes or those that you do not wish to modify the defaults, pass an empty array, e.g. @category1(array());@.
+For tags that require no attributes or those that you do not wish to modify the defaults, pass an empty array, e.g. `category1(array());`.

 ## Examples